webplatform/docs/guides/the_css_layout_model/index.md

 * Most susceptible to blowouts
 {{!}}}

-Table 1: Advantages and disadvantages of the percentage, em, and pixel units in specifying layout properties.
+''Table 1: Advantages and disadvantages of the percentage, em, and pixel units in specifying layout properties.''

 === The box model components ===